Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 If you do have the option for either a gas or electric tankless water heater, you’ll need to know the pros and cons of each in a little more detail.

-Do You Want Whole House or Point of Use?
+Do You Want Whole House or Point of Use From Your Tankless Water Heater?

 Gas will usually provide you with the best whole-house option.
 The higher GPM of gas tankless boilers means they are better able to provide hot water to multiple appliances at once.